-1. If the slot you want to use contains a disk-drive filler, store the filler for future use, or discard it, then move on to step 7 on page 20.
+1. If the slot you want to use contains a disk-drive filler, pull the disk-drive filler from the slot that you want to use.

 Note: The disk drive filler is a single piece that does not attach to the new disk drive.
 Attention: